PS Daniel Wood

 Meet the team

-Following the most recent Neighborhood Co-ordination Group Meetings representatives from the Stonehouse Community have not wished to raise any specific matters of concern that they feel need addressing with a multi-agency approach
+Following the most recent Neighborhood Co-ordination Group Meetings representatives from the Stonehouse community raised concerns in respect of littering, criminal damage and under-aged drinking in Laburnham playing fields which they feel needs addressing with a multi-agency approach.

 If there are any problems in your Neighborhood that you feel have been over looked or perhaps you’d like to have a stronger voice then please get in touch and be a part of the Co-ordination groups.